ChainAgnostic/CAIPs/CAIPs/caip-25.md

 * When user disapproves accepting calls with the request methods
     * code = 5001
     * message = "User disapproved requested methods"
-* When user disapproves accepting calls with the request events
+* When user disapproves accepting calls with the request notifications
     * code = 5002
-    * message = "User disapproved requested events"
+    * message = "User disapproved requested notifications"
 * When provider evaluates requested chains to not be supported
     * code = 5100
     * message = "Requested chains are not supported"
 * When provider evaluates requested methods to not be supported
     * code = 5101
     * message = "Requested methods are not supported"
-* When provider evaluates requested events to not be supported
+* When provider evaluates requested notifications to not be supported
     * code = 5102
-    * message = "Requested events are not supported"
+    * message = "Requested notifications are not supported"

 ##### Trust-Agnostic Malformed Request Failure Codes